Randomboixd/Coconutbot_osrelease/README.md

 Soo this repository contains all the information to spin up a Coconutbot V2.4 instance (but why?)...

-So let's get a few things off the hook before i'll explain stuff.

 If you ever read the code for [gamelab](https://github.com/Randomboixd/gamelab) you can see, the code is almost as awful as that...
 Sooo **DO NOT EVEN THINK OF USING COCONUTBOT AS A MAIN BOT!**... well not without some patching atleast aka REWRITING THE WHOLE THING.

 # Modifications from the original code